 On Oregon Form OR-20-S, enter the total of lines 1(a) and 1(b) on line 1.
-Important: Additions for S corporations with federal taxable income or LIFO benefit recapture only (S corporations without federal taxable income, start on line 8).
+Important: Additions for S corporations with federal taxable income or LIFO benefit recapture only (S corporations without built-in gains or excess net passive income, start on line 8).

 Line 2.
-Total additions.
-The amount by which any item of gross income is greater under Oregon law than under federal law, or the amount by which any allowable deduction is less under Oregon law than under federal law, is an addition on your Oregon return.
+Total additions from Schedule OR-ASC-CORP, Section A. The amount by which any item of gross income is greater under Oregon law than under federal law, or the amount by which any allowable deduction is less under Oregon law than under federal law, is an addition on your Oregon return.
 Enter only additions that apply to taxable income included in line 1.